rromanotero/xbee_mac_interface/README.md

 ## Porting

 To port to a different platform rewriting of xbee_cpu and xbee_uart modules should suffice.
-All data types used are stdint. h types (e.g. uint8_t).

 ## Limitations